lookit/lookit-docs/docs/source/community-study-approval-process.rst

 Study approval process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Remember, before your study can go live on Lookit, there are three things you'll need to do:
+Remember, before your study can go live on CHS, there are three things you'll need to do:

 1) :ref:`Sign and return the access agreement.<legal>` This covers your entire lab.
 You only have to do this once.

 2) :ref:`Get IRB approval for your study at your own institution.<irb>`

-3) Get peer feedback on the study, and then submit it to Lookit for approval.
+3) Get peer feedback on the study, and then submit it to CHS for approval.
 This is the part we'll discuss here!

 Why is there a study review process?
 ==============================================

-Because Lookit is a shared platform with a shared reputation, it
+Because CHS is a shared platform with a shared reputation, it
-benefits all of us to uphold high standards for all Lookit studies.
+benefits all of us to uphold high standards for all CHS studies.
 Families who have a good experience - the study is fun, it runs
 smoothly, the instructions are easy to follow, they get a gift card
 promptly or get quick friendly answers to their questions, their child